ME1312/Forge-Installer-Installer/README.md

 ```
 java -jar forge-<numbers>-installer.jar --offline
 ```
-If the Installer spat an error message and kicked you out despite successfully downloading everything, then this is your next step.
+If the Installer spat an error message in your face and kicked you out despite successfully downloading everything, then this is your next step.

 By running the Installer a 2nd time in offline mode, we can build the jar without spamming the servers for checksums.